MAXIMUS THE CONFESSOR

 Three years after the deacon’s death, his bones were uncovered, according to the Athonite custom.
 His body had decomposed, but his right hand remained intact and was all black.
 This hand is preserved at the monastery in memory of the unfathomable love of the Mother of God.
 It is in rather poor condition, however, because Russian pilgrims would take pieces of it, believing it to be a relic.

-The “Xenophon Hodēgḗtria” Icon of the Mother of God according to tradition, this wonderworking icon was for many years at the Vatopedi monastery on Mt.
-Athos, in the katholikon in front of a column on the left cliros.
+According to tradition, this wonderworking icon was for many years at the Vatopedi monastery on Mount Athos, in the katholikon in front of a column on the left cliros.